aaronstevenwhite/arcweight/docs/core-concepts/algorithms.md

 }
 ```

-## Kleene Closure: Iterative Transduction
+## Kleene Closure

-The Kleene closure operation enables the modeling of repetitive processes and unbounded iteration, crucial for many linguistic and computational phenomena.
+The Kleene closure operation enables the modeling of repetitive processes and unbounded iteration.

 **Mathematical Definition**: For a transducer \\(T\\), its Kleene closure \\(T^* \\) is defined as:
 $$T^* = \varepsilon \cup T \cup T^2 \cup T^3 \cup \ldots = \bigcup_{i=0}^{\infty} T^i$$